ElectroBlocks/docs/docs/lessons/flashlight.md

 <source src="https://storage.googleapis.com/electroblocks/lessons/flashlight/flashlight_works.mp4">
 </video>

-If your LED lights up this worked!
+Upload this first to make sure your LED is wired correctly.
+If the LED turns on, your wiring works!

 ## Coding